Skip to main content

 An important effort is the "Study in Greece" action.
 It is an information portal on higher education in Greece.
 It aims at strengthening the international image of Greek HEIs for undergraduate and postgraduate programmes.

 Law 4653/2020 on the National Higher Education Authority includes provisions for strengthening the internationalization of HEIs upon proposals by the Higher Council.
-In addition, among the responsibilities of the Evaluation and Certification Council of the National Higher Education Authority is also the conduct of thematic evaluations of the degree of internationalization of each institution.
-Finally, among the indicators on the basis of which public grants are distributed to Institutions, one can find indicators related to the degree of internationalization.
+In addition, Evaluation and Certification Council of the National Higher Education Authority is responsible, among others, for thematic evaluations of degree of internationalization.
+Finally, indicators related to the degree of internationalization are among the indicators on the basis of which public grants are distributed to Institutions.

 Partnerships and networks